 Ghost is a free and open-source blogging software.
 You can use the ghost software to host your blog using a domain name and hosting.
 Or else you host your blog in a ghost server saving the cost of your domain name and hosting.
 The concept is similar to WordPress.org and WordPress.com

 Unlike WordPress, Ghost is purely a blogging platform and you cant create a static website in Ghost.
 Although Ghost blogs have a thin audience base it has been growing in recent years.
 Ghost offers many important features like AMP ( Accelerated mobile pages) SEO features out of the box.
 WordPress still lacks this feature and you have to depends on plugins to enable those features.

-You can upload themes and plugin in Ghost much similar to what we do for WordPress.
+You can upload themes and plugins in Ghost much similar to what we do for WordPress.
 However, the repository has limited plugins.
-Ghost encourages to have a minimalistic design and that’s the reason ghost blogs load much faster than a traditional WordPress blog.
+The ghost encourages to have a minimalistic design and that’s the reason ghost blogs load much faster than a traditional WordPress blog.

 If you plan to host your blog in Ghost server, you can do that by paying $10 for the lowest plan and $100 for the highest plan.
 The plan details are shown below.